groverlab/shuffile/README.md

 Usage
 -----

-Here's how you use it:
+Here's how you use it.
+For maximum effect, run in front of class.

    `python shuffile.py directory_path`